Exploratory data analysis and

 This is a brief introduction to exploratory data analysis (EDA) and data visualization.
 You will come across several unfamiliar terms and graphs, but you don't have to fully understand them at this moment.
 The purpose of this write-up is to let you be aware what tools are available and what can be done.
 The philosophy and specific techniques of EDA will be introduced in further readings.

 EDA techniques are abundant and well-structured.
-Exploratory data analysis, as opposed to confirmatory data analysis (CDA), was founded by John Tukey (1977, 1980).
+Exploratory data analysis, as a supplement to confirmatory data analysis (CDA), was founded by John Tukey (1977, 1980).
 Tukey often related EDA to detective work.
 In EDA, the role of the researcher is to explore the data in as many ways as possible until a plausible "story" of the data emerges.
 A detective does not collect just any information.
 Instead he collects evidence and clues related to the central question of the case.
 So, from now on you can call me "Detective Yu."

 Velleman and Hoaglin (1981) outlined four basic elements of exploratory data analysis as the following: